Ideally, you want your customers to buy something every time they visit your ecommerce website. That’s the ultimate goal, right?

-Ads with quality and beautiful images convert better.
+Ads with high-quality, beautiful images convert better.
 Make sure your images represent your product and your brand.

 4. Use detailed targeting.

-Consult your client avatar then create a checklist of their Age, Location, Behavior, and Interests.
-Facebook has a detailed targeting where you can input this information.
-You have to know your target market so you can target them accurately.
+Consult your client avatar and then create a checklist of their age, location, behavior, and interests.
+Facebook has a detailed targeting algorithm where you can input this information.
+You have to know your audience so you can target them accurately.

 5. Write a compelling copy.

 Every copy aims to get people to act.
 Most sales are motivated by personality.
 Write a copy that connects with your audience through emotions.
 Despite what is being sold, you should never discount the human element at play when it comes to the retail experience.

 Launch your campaign.
 Monitor and analyze your conversion rates and see which part of the funnel hits a roadblock, and then from there implement measures to improve performance.

 Make sure your Facebook pixel is set up on your website.
 Create a retargeting campaign and serve your ads to people who have visited your website, watched your videos, or downloaded your content.

 8. Repeat what works.